John Cooke (Royal Navy officer): Trafalgar and death

-With the Treaty of Amiens, Cooke briefly retired on halfpay before being recalled to the fleet at the outbreak of the Napoleonic Wars in 1803.
-Cooke was requested as flag captain by Admiral Sir William Young at Plymouth, but Cooke tactfully refused, instead applying for active service.
+Following the Peace of Amiens between Britain and France in March 1802, Cooke briefly retired on half-pay before being recalled to the Royal Navy after the Napoleonic Wars began in May 1803.
+Admiral Sir William Young requested him to serve as his flag captain at Plymouth, but Cooke tactfully refused and instead applied for active service.
 He received command of on 25 April 1805.
 In May, after the large combined French and Spanish fleet, under Admiral Pierre-Charles Villeneuve escaped from Toulon, beginning the Trafalgar campaign, Cooke was ordered to join a flying squadron under ViceAdmiral Cuthbert Collingwood.
 The squadron arrived off Cádiz on 9 June and Collingwood detached Bellerophon and three other ships to blockade Cartagena under RearAdmiral Sir Richard Bickerton.
 When the combined fleet entered Cádiz on 20 August, Collingwood recalled Bickerton's force and mounted a blockade of the port.
 Collingwood was reinforced with more ships, and was later superseded by Nelson.
 Cooke was heard to say at this time that "To be in a general engagement with Nelson would crown all my military ambition."
 Nelson had Villeneuve's fleet trapped in Cádiz and was blockading the harbour awaiting their expected attempt to escape.